 Brick Lane Sunday Market

-You’ll be spoilt for choice when it comes to flea markets in London on Sunday, however this is one of my absolute faves.
+You’ll be spoilt for choice when it comes to flea markets in London on Sunday, however this is one of our absolute faves.

 Technically, the Brick Lane Market is actually five markets in one.
-So, I’m sure it won’t surprise you to hear that there’s heaps of choice here.
+So, we’re sure it won’t surprise you to hear that there’s heaps of choice here.

 From teensy succulents to amazing vintage clothing, don’t be surprised if you walk away with a lighter wallet (yet more fabulous wardrobe).